-You have many opportunities to enjoy social activities, like birthday parties, touring trips and other social get-togethers and outings.
+Opportunities abound to enjoy social activities such as birthday parties, touring trips and other get togethers and outings.
 Each month, a tour is arranged to one of the destinations for which California is famous.
 These trips provide chances to play and renew mind and body.
 Participants choose the level at which they want to participate.
 For many, these activities are a memorable highlight of their sabbatical.

 Year-round, temperatures average in the 60s Fahrenheit (around 20 degrees Celcius), with the winter months only slightly cooler.

 The Jesuit School of Theology is a member of the Graduate Theological Union.
 Here there are eight divinity schools plus centers for the study of Buddhism, Islam and Judaism.
 You will enjoy your sabbatical in a rich ecumenical and inter-religious setting.
 The faculty for these schools are among the best in their fields.
 The GTU attracts students from around the globe, and this diversity of cultures adds greatly to the breadth and richness of the sabbatical.
-To find out more about the GTU, click here.
+To find out more about the GTU, navigate to the GTU website.

 Housing and Meals

-There are different options for shopping around the school.
-If you don't have a car, JST provides transportation for shopping trips, doctor appointments, and others.
-To check out the shopping options, click here.
+There are several options for grocery shopping around the school.
+If you don't have a car, JST provides transportation for shopping, doctor appointments, and other trips.
+To explore shopping options, click here.

 Berkeley Health and Wellness Center

 New Directions Sabbatical students qualify for discount membership at the local health and wellness center, located in downtown Berkeley.
 This state of the art facility contains three swimming pools, a weight and strength training center, two gymnasiums, a Mind-Body center, an aerobics studio, and clean, family-friendly locker rooms.
 Learn more at http://www.ymca-cba.org/downtown-berkeley.